Snagga86/ZENIT/Readme.md

     this.brainEvents.emit(Brain.ROBOT_BRAIN_EVENTS.ROBOT_BODY_ACTION, payload);
     ```

-    - To trigger a screen face action you can use the following event (this is usually not necessary because there exists a facade for body actions in `BaseState.js` that lets you trigger the action easily.):
+    - To trigger a screen face action you can use the following event (this is usually not necessary because there exists a facade for screen face actions in `BaseState.js` that lets you trigger the action easily.):
     ```js
     var payload = {
       "mode" : theMode,